LSSTDESC/forecasting_validation/README.md

 - **Analysis**: Detailed analyses and validation results for the Forecasting TT project.
 - **Configuration**: Configurations and sample `.ini` and `.yaml` files to reproduce forecasting setups.

+### Analysis choices (clean this up)
+Here to do:
+define z ranges, ell ranges to sweep, cosmo, nz and bins simple systemtics

+Reischke -- MCMC simple runs with the same setup
+Yunhao: his own code  to compute cls and compare with CCL
+Niko: add chi and lensing kernels to check
+We do shear clustering and ggl separately and compare all

 ## Getting Started

 To get started, clone this repository and install the required packages for each tool.
 Example commands and more detailed usage instructions can be found in the corresponding directories.